Surrogate Representation Inference for Text and Image Annotations: Theoretical Results

 \subsection{Proof of Theorem \ref{theorem_eif2} (Influence function without true labels)}

-Following Theorem \ref{eif}, we first derive the efficient influence function for $\Psi_{t,c}$ with the full data. \begin{lemma}[Efficient influence function] The efficient influence function for the distribution of the covariate-adjusted outcome under $T_i = t$ is given by
+Following Theorem \ref{eif}, I first derive the influence function for $\Psi_{t,c}$ with the full data. \begin{lemma}[Influence function] The influence function for the distribution of the covariate-adjusted outcome under $T_i = t$ is given by